boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 - Specify whether the exported values match the full enclosed values or only up to a limit imposed by hardware or software (e.g., {{Section 1.1 of ?RFC8883}}).
 - Specify how to report the length of IPv6 extension headers.
 - Optimize the encoding.
-- Explain the reasoning for reporting values which do no correspond to extension headers (e.g., "Unknown Layer 4 header" or "Payload compression header").
+- Explain the reasoning for reporting values which do not correspond to extension headers (e.g., "Unknown Layer 4 header" or "Payload compression header").

 {{sec-eh}} addresses these issues.